A Garden in a Bale

 Many people say you should never use hay bales because of the weeds that will come up from the seeds still in the bales.
 Others say that the weeds just make for extra composting organic matter.
 We've only tried the wheat bales so can't offer personal experience, but we're inclined to go with the straw bales to avoid the possibility of more grass weeds making their way into our garden and around our property.

 We'd love to use rice bales because our daughter is severely allergic to the wheat and immediately breaks out in itchy hives from the least amount of contact.
-So if you're gluten intolerant like Devani is, test contact with bales before deciding to use them for gardening.
+So if you're gluten free or wheat intolerant like Devani is, chances are that you may also react to the wheat straw, so test contact with bales before deciding to use them for gardening, otherwise you'll need to wear long sleeves, pants and gloves.

 If you're allergic to them externally, but don't think you're wheat intolerant, this might be something to look at.
 If you have any undiagnosed or unresolved health issues and find that you have a severe reaction to wheat bales, chances are you have an allergy to the wheat you're ingesting as well.